Nkemakolamuko/Termux_repo/README.md

 # Termux_repo
 Cloning this in termux and modifying it's content.
+Just for practice.